 -

-Do beneficiaries have a right to the trust deed?
+Do beneficiaries have access to the trust deed?

 This article explores a beneficiary’s right to access a Trust Deed, including the Trusts Documents Rule, what Trust Documents a beneficiary is not entitled to, their rights under the Trusts Act 1973 (Qld) and Queensland’s affirmation of the common law principles.